teaching basic climbing skills

 tldr

-before I was being told that “climbing was intuitive”, but it wasn’t until I actually went in and investigated why that I figured out the problem. people weren’t being forced to learn the mechanics.
+before I was being told that “climbing was unintuitive”, but it wasn’t until I actually went in and investigated why that I figured out the problem. people weren’t being forced to learn the mechanics.
 I decided to make that second wall much taller, to force someone to size up the situation and decide that there’s no other way around the wall than to jump over it.
 I also added a little platform to imply that you have to stand on it.

 testing!! testing is really important apparently!!